Heather/ctodo/README.md

  - good command line interface (use --help for details)
  - easy synchronization via your favorite vcs
  - crossplatform
- - native, written in C
+ - native, library is written in C and Sqlite
- - you can work from web via GitHub for example
+ - you can manage your list just from anywhere
- - can motivate you :D your personal psychologist
+ - it could be your personal psychologist, trust me
- - color schemas (after 1.0.4 ver)
+ - it's fancy even has got CLI color schemas (after 1.0.4 ver)
+ - smart structure: library -> wrapper -> application
+ - so you can write you own implementations

 Installation
 =======================================================